binerogroup/documentation/networking/router/static-routing.rst

 instead use Address Resolution Protocol (ARP) to map the destination IP to a hardware (MAC) address and forward the packet to its final destination.

-Static routing is the process of manually defining what private subnets (network ranges) there are and behind what routers they are connected so that the routers are able to forward the packets.
+Static routing is the process of manually defining what subnets (network ranges) there are and behind what routers they are connected so that the routers are able to forward the packets.

 It is only needed if there is *more then a single router in the network* (as a single router would be